 To support investors during this low-interest rate period, some companies, including Endowus, have launched what is called a Cash Management Account.
-Through these Cash Management Account, investors can park their money in extremely low-risk and high liquid cash funds and money market funds.
-These funds typically hold only short-term debt instruments issued by high-quality issuers such as the government or corporations rated with high credit score, or even Singapore Dollar deposits with eligible financial institutions, making them extremely safe.
+Through these Cash Management Accounts, investors can park their money in low-risk and high liquid cash funds and money market funds.
+These funds typically hold only short-term debt instruments issued by high-quality issuers such as the government or corporations rated with high credit score, or even Singapore Dollar deposits with eligible financial institutions.

 By placing our savings in a Cash Management Account, we can earn a higher interest rate for our money, even as we are deciding how and when we want to deploy it into longer-term investments we wish to make.